**IMPORTANT ** Products must be created before stock levels can be created/imported. You CANNOT import quantities or stock levels in this step.

 The Import or update product list function deals only with the product list.
-When getting started this is usually the first import operation you do because you need to define the products before specifying how many you have.**
+When getting started, this is usually the first major bulk import operation you do because of the need to define the products before specifying how many you have.**

 - Product Ids must be unique.
 The Product ID field has a limit of 191 characters and can support accented characters from European languages or Chinese/Japanese/Korean/Cyrillic.

 - Spaces and most punctuation are not recommended to be used in your product IDs (other than hyphens and underscores).
 While finale does support spaces and punctuation, they typically introduce more risk and interoperability issues with other software or selling channel integrations.

 - UPPERCASE is highly recommended.
 Although not required, if you are using barcodes, the scan keys are case sensitive and the default settings on our barcode scanner will convert all scans to Uppercase.
 This however can be turned off in the scanner settings.

 Creating your products